 How to Calculate Required Minimum Distributions

-The IRS requires account holders to take the first withdrawal by April 1 of the year after they turn 70 ½.
 The amount of the RMD can be calculated using worksheets created by the IRS.
 After the first year, you’re required to take your distribution by the end of each calendar year.

 To estimate the amount of the required minimum distribution for your account in a given year, take the balance of your account on Dec.
 31 of the previous year and divide it by the distribution period, or life expectancy, corresponding with your age on the IRS table.